Medicare Advantage Plans

 and find out if you have $0 Premium Plans in your area.

-How to Avoid the Part D Penalty
+Avoid the Penalty

 Maintain creditable coverage (other prescription drug coverage) through an employer, union, or other health insurance provider.

-If you do not currently have prescription drug benefits through an employer or other source, the best time to join Medicare Part D is when you are first eligible, during your Initial Enrollment period.
+If you do not currently have prescription drug benefits through an employer or other source, the best time to join is when you are first eligible, during your Initial Enrollment period.
 Even if you do not need medications now, joining during Initial Enrollment ensures you avoid paying a late enrollment penalty.

 If You are Penalized, Here’s How to Calculate Your Premium

+If you go without a Medicare prescription drug plan (Part D) or other creditable coverage for 63 days or more after your Initial Enrollment period ends, you may owe a late enrollment penalty.
+Penalties are calculated by multiplying the Part D premium amount by the number of full months you went without Part D or creditable drug coverage.
 Penalties are added to your monthly Part D premium for as long as you have coverage.
 For example, if you went 6 months without creditable coverage, your penalty would be .06 (for 6 months without coverage) times 35.63 (Part D premium) for a total of 2.13.
 Medicare rounds to the nearest .10, making your penalty $2.10 added to your Part D premium.
 Note: penalties are recalculated as annual premiums increase.

-Get a Quote
+Get a Free Quote

 References: